Plastic pipes for oil and gas production:

 Advantages of PE pipes for your oil and gas production project

-Corrosion-resistant plastic pipe systems are a good option for transporting aqueous solutions that originate from industrial separation processes or separation processes in oil or natural gas production and are potentially harmful to the environment because they are contaminated with volatile organic hydrocarbons and often also with salts.
+Corrosion-resistant plastic pipe systems are an excellent option for transporting aqueous solutions originating from industrial separation processes or separation processes in oil or natural gas production.
+These solutions are potentially harmful to the environment as they are contaminated with volatile organic hydrocarbons and frequently with salts.

-The enormous flexibility of PE pipes makes it possible to deliver them to the construction site as coiled rings or on drums and integrate them into pipe networks with only a few connection points.
-However, pipe systems made exclusively of PE have their limits in some applications, e.g. at operating temperatures above 60 °C or when transporting volatile hydrocarbons.
-In connection with the transport of hydrocarbons, the high solubility of hydrocarbons in the PE matrix of the pipe wall leads to high permeation rates.
+The enormous flexibility of PE pipes allows them to be delivered to the construction site as coiled bundles or on drums and integrated into pipe networks with only a few connection points.
+However, pipe systems consisting exclusively of PE have their limits in some applications, e.g. at operating temperatures above 60 °C or when transporting volatile hydrocarbons.
+In the context of hydrocarbon transport, the high solubility of hydrocarbons in the PE matrix of the pipe wall leads to high permeation rates.
 The safe transport of these environmentally relevant components in the pipe systems over many years of operation is the concern of every responsible operator.

 Industrial pipes that set standards